The Law Office of Paul Benson focuses its practice to Bankruptcy, typically Chapter 7 and 13 cases, Tax Help, and Personal Injury.

 A retired couple on a fixed income had too much unpaid debt.
 We worked on a Chapter 7 and their debt was discharged.
 They are still living in their home and very relieved not to have the collectors calling every day!

-My initial consultation is free and it usually last for an hour.
+My initial consultation is FREE and it usually lasts an hour.

-I offer fixed fees for clients who want to file Chapter 7 bankruptcies the fees I charge are $945 for a single filer and $995 for married clients this fee includes the $299 filing fee.
-For Chapter 13 cases I charge $2,750 and a court fee of $274.
-In both Chapter 7 and 13 cases I run a credit report that is included.
+I offer fixed fees for clients who want to file Chapter 7 bankruptcies.The fees I charge are $845.00 for Attorney's Fees and $306.00 filing fee.
+For Chapter 13 cases I charge $845.00 Attorney's Fees and $281.00 filing fees up front.The rest of the fees in a Chapter 13 are paid in the bankruptcy.
 Fees in every case are determined individually.
 I do not like to be nickel-and-dimed, so I do not do this to my clients.

 Monday through Friday